 The exponential rise of Digital Marketing among businesses coincides with the evolution of the internet, modern gadgets and it’s trends.
 With each passing day, more people rely on technology and the internet - to help govern their lives and business - at an alarming rate.
 From a businesses point of view, this shift has brought about a fundamental change in the ways in which potential customers are contacted.
 While the traditional or offline means of marketing are still helpful, no one can deny the opportunities online or digital marketing has to offer.
+Now that Nepal is also actively participating in the digital shift, Digital Marketing has become paramount in Nepal as well.

 Many of you might already be working hard to some capacity, to make the best out of the digital market.
 Some of you might be natural at digital marketing and have already made significant strides in the field.
 However, for some, digital marketing still remains a completely new concept.
 For those of you already in the know, this can be a useful article to learn new concepts.
 While for those of you just starting out, this article is a good stepping-stone filled with guidelines and new concepts, which will help you transition into the digital world.